creek-service/json-schema-validation-comparison/README.md

 The `JsonSerdeBenchmark` benchmark measures the average time taken to serialize a simple Java object, including polymorphism, to JSON and back, validating the intermediate JSON data on both legs of the journey.

-This is a more real-world test, keeping to the basics of what's possible with JSON schemas, as that's what most use-cases use.
+This is a more real-world test, keeping to the basics of what's possible with JSON schemas, as that's what most use-cases need.
+Therefore, this benchmark includes the cost of serialization, deserialization and two validations of the JSON document.
+JSON (de)serialization is generally handled by Jackson, except where this isn't compatible with the validation implementation.
+The cost of just Jackson (de)serialization is included, i.e. no validation, in the results below for comparison.

 Example results: